-- 1. Competently integrate theoretical knowledge and clinical skills to provide safe and effective entry-level physical therapy interventions, data collection, and documentation under the supervision of a physical therapist and based on a plan of care developed by the physical therapist. - a.
+- Competently integrate theoretical knowledge and clinical skills to provide safe and effective entry-level physical therapy interventions, data collection, and documentation under the supervision of a physical therapist and based on a plan of care developed by the physical therapist. - a.
 The ultimate FSBPT pass rate will be at least 85% averaged over two (2) years. - b.
-Employers will rate graduates at entry-level or above at time of hire (85%). - c.
+Employers will rate graduates at entry level or above at time of hire (85%). - c.
 The mean performance of the graduating class will be at or above the national mean for each area in the FSBPT Content Report. - d.
 Graduates will be rated at entry-level on the Clinical Problem Solving, Interventions, and Documentation criteria categories in the CPI. - 2.
-Communicate effectively with all stakeholders, including patients/clients, family members, caregivers, practitioners, and inter-professional team members to achieve outcomes established in a plan of care. - a.
-Graduates will be rated at entry-level on the Communication and Cultural Competence criteria in the CPI. - b.
-Graduates will pass Lab Practical Exams with a Communication component in the grading rubric. - 3.
-Demonstrate ethical values and legal behavior consistent with the expected behavior, responsibilities, and duties of a licensed physical therapist assistant.

-- a.
-Graduates will be rated at entry-level on the Clinical Behaviors, Accountability, and Cultural Competence criteria in the CPI. - b.
-Graduates will pass Laboratory Practical Exams requiring critical thinking regarding appropriate behavior. - 4.
-Assume responsibility for continued professional development and growth. - Graduates will be rated at entry-level on the Self-assessment and Lifelong Learning criteria in the CPI. - b.
-Graduates will complete a career plan prior to graduation. - c.
-50% of graduates will participate in a professional organization or have taken a continuing education course within one (1) year of graduation. - 5.
+Communicate effectively with all stakeholders, including patients/clients, family members, caregivers, practitioners, and interprofessional team members to achieve outcomes established in a plan of care. - a.
+Graduates rated at entry level on the Communication and Cultural Competence criteria in the CPI. - b.
+Graduates have passed Lab Practical Exams with a Communication component in the grading rubric. - 3.
+Demonstrate ethical values and legal behavior consistent with the expected behavior, responsibilities, and duties of a licensed physical therapist assistant. - a.
+Graduates rated at entry level on the Clinical Behaviors, Accountability, and Cultural Competence criteria in the CPI. - b.
+Graduates have passed Laboratory Practical Exams requiring critical thinking regarding appropriate behavior. - 4.
+Assume responsibility for continued professional development and growth. - a.
+Graduates rated at entry level on the Self-assessment and Lifelong Learning criteria in the CPI. - b.
+Graduates have completed a career plan prior to graduation. - c.
+Graduates participate in a professional organization or have taken a continuing education course within one (1) year of graduation.
+(50%) - 5.
 Attain employment as a Physical Therapist Assistant to work under the supervision of a Physical Therapist. - a.
 The employment rate will be at least 90% averaged over two (2) years based on students who passed the NPTE-PTA.